Logkesh/Non-Linear-Equations_Numericals/README.md

 # Non-Linear-Equations_Numericals
-Finding the exact root for all equations is impossible.
-So there are some methods, which returns an approximate roots.
+<h3>Finding the exact root for all equations is impossible.
+So there are some methods, which returns an approximate roots.The above codes will help in doing that a much simpler tasks.</h3>
+Trying to update more for non-error code...